DevMa7e1/CommandLineTunes/README.md

 Steps:
 1. Download the install.sh script - `wget https://raw.githubusercontent.com/DevMa7e1/CommandLineTunes/refs/heads/main/install.sh`
 2. Chmod the script - `chmod +x install.sh`
+    * If you are using a distro that does not have the `apt` command, please edit line 6 in install.sh and replace `apt` with your distro's package manager.
 3. Run the script as root - `sudo ./install.sh`

 Done!
 Now you can just run the `cltunes` command in a terminal and start using CommandLineTunes.
 To get more information on how to use CommandLineTunes, check out the **How to use** section.